withr/withr.github.io/_posts/2014-11-12-get-access-to-raspberry-pi-without-screen.md

 ![]( /images/RPi_Ethernet_WiFi.jpg )

 After accessing to the aimed WiFi, start the RPi.
 Because there is Ethernet cable connected, RPi can be accessed through Ethernet card's IP address (192.168.10.100, set as static).
+If you want to connect RPi through WiFi, you can run this command:

+{% highlight sh %}
+sudo /etc/init.d/networking restart
+{% endhighlight %}